bdsteink/CSIS516/README.md

 6. Run the application by executing: python mAI_Coach.py

-7. Paste your API Key into dialog
+7. Paste your API Key into the dialog box

 Note: If you do not provide your own OpenAI API key, this app will not function properly.